 Mouse over the icons on the map to see what they represent.
 Note that Google has misplaced the Printing museum, it is marked correctly by the northernmost icon.

 Fivizzano is a pleasant walled city with a famous Medici fountain in its main Piazza.
-The town is linked to early printing presses, and houses a printing museum, the Museo della Stampa in a large palazzo that makes a very interesting visit.
+Cosimo I de' Medici built the walls in 1540, Cosimo III did the fountain in 1683.
+The town is linked to early printing presses, and houses a printing museum, the Museo della Stampa in the Fantoni-Bonomi Palace that makes a very interesting visit.
 The museum is marked on the map.

 Recommended Places to Stay in Fivizzano

-Ostello degli Agostiniani - the Augustinian hostel is inexpensive and a historical place as well.
+Ostello degli Agostiniani - the Augustinian hostel offers inexpensive lodging in a former monastery with 16th century frescoes.
 It's central to the village of Fivizzano.